-Fiberglass vs Gunite Swimming Pools
+Fibreglass Swimming Pools vs Gunite Swimming Pools

 Cost of Installation

-In addition to the material cost of fibreglass pools being lower than that of a concrete pool, fibreglass pools can also be installed in a much shorter timeframe, saving labour and other costs.
+- In addition to the material cost of fibreglass pools being lower than that of a concrete pool, fibreglass pools can also be installed in a much shorter timeframe, saving labour and other costs.

 Cost of maintenance

-Gunite Pool surfaces are porous and therefore algae growth is more likely to occur, not only on the surface but also within the pool wall outer structure.
-The finish of a Pools for Africa Fiberglass Pool is done with gel coat and any algae crotch can merely be wiped off.
+- Gunite Pool surfaces are porous and therefore algae growth is more likely to occur, not only on the surface but also within the pool wall outer structure.
+The finish of a Pools for Africa.
+Fiberglass Pool is done with gel coat and any algae croth can merely be wiped off.
 It is a well-documented fact that fibreglass pools also require fewer chemicals to maintain the water quality.

 Cost of Repairs

-Repairing a hairline crack in a Fiberglass pool is quick, easy and cheap vs a crack on gunite pool which is very costly and labour intensive.
-For the concrete pools, the pool water will have to be drained whereas fibreglass pool repairs can mostly be underwater.
+- Repairing a hairline crack in a Fiberglass pool is quick, easy and cheap vs a crack on gunite pool which is very costly and labour intensive.
+For the concrete pools, the pool water will have to be drained whereas fiberglass pool repairs can mostly be underwater.
 Fibreglass pools will never have to be re-plastered, so you save hundreds if not thousands of Rand’s every 5 to 6 years.
 Pools for Africa’s fiberglass pools come with Structural Warranties as well.